Bargaining with Absentmindedness: Analysis

 Next, observe that, if $\sigma_T^*>0$, then $\sigma_{T-1}^*=1$ by Equation \eqref{E:greedearly}.
 Applying this considerably simplifies the program in Equation \eqref{E:exante}:

 Essentially, the respondent faces an absentminded driver problem, but their decision problem has a random element.
-In particular, with probability $\sigma_T^*$, the payoffs at the final exit are $\delta^TV/4$ for the respondent.
-With probability $1-\sigma_T^*$, the payoffs from the final exit are $\delta^TV/2$, but the respondent can \textit{identify} the final exit\footnote{In the absentminded driver problem, imagine the final exit has a sign indicating there are no further exits down the road.} (since it is the only exit where she receives a fair offer in equilibrium).
-Since the driver does not know which decision problem she faces, she selects an ex-ante optimal (or planning-optimal in the language of \cite{ahp}) exit probability $p_G^*$ to commit to.
+In particular, with probability $\sigma_T^*$, the payoffs at the final exit are $\delta^Tu_P^R$ for the respondent.
+With probability $1-\sigma_T^*$, the payoffs from the final exit are $\delta^Tu_R^R$, but the respondent can \textit{identify} the final exit (since it is the only exit where she receives her preferred offer in equilibrium).\footnote{In the absentminded driver problem, imagine the final exit has a sign indicating there are no further exits down the road.} Since the driver does not know which decision problem she faces, she selects an ex-ante optimal (or planning-optimal in the language of \cite{ahp}) exit probability $p^*$ to commit to.
 Figure \ref{fig:absent-minded} displays the problem in Equation \ref{E:exante} when $T=3$.

-When $\sigma_T^*\in(0,1)$, it must be the case that $p_G^*=2/3$.
-If $p_G^*=2/3$ solves the problem in Equation \eqref{E:exante}, one obtains Equation \eqref{E:char} as a necessary and sufficient condition.
-Thus, the ex-ante best-response of the absent minded respondent to a strategy $\sigma^*$ is the same as the optimal strategy at any information set.
+When $\sigma_T^*\in(0,1)$, it must be the case that $p_G^*=u_R^P/u_P^P$.
+If $p_G^*=u_R^P/u_P^P$ solves the problem in Equation \eqref{E:exante}, one obtains Equation \eqref{E:char} as a necessary and sufficient condition.
+Thus, the ex-ante best-response of the absentminded respondent to a strategy $\sigma^*$ is the same as the optimal strategy at any information set.
 This result is analogous to the fact that every \textit{planning-optimal} strategy is also \textit{action-optimal} in \cite{ahp}.

-\begin{thm}[Equivalence between AHPE and Ex-Ante Equilibria] Let $(\sigma^*,p_G^*)$ be a strategy profile.
-Then $(\sigma^*,p_G^*)$ can occur in an AHPE if and only if $(\sigma^*,p_G^*)$ is an ex-ante equilibrium. \end{thm}
+\begin{thm}[Equivalence between MBE and Ex-Ante Equilibria] Let $(\sigma^*,p^*)$ be a strategy profile.
+Then $(\sigma^*,p^*)$ can occur in an MBE if and only if $(\sigma^*,p^*)$ is an ex-ante equilibrium. \end{thm}

-The equivalence between AHPE and ex-ante equilibria is also convenient; finding ex-ante equilibria does not require one to specify the agent's conditional beliefs over calendar time.
-The respondent's decision problem is a simple optimization problem depending only on $\sigma^*$.
+The equivalence between MBE and ex-ante equilibria is also convenient; finding ex-ante equilibria does not require one to specify the agent's conditional beliefs over calendar time.\footnote{In particular, this equivalence is used in the proof of Theorem \ref{T:char}.} The respondent's decision problem is a simple optimization problem depending only on $\sigma^*$.
+This equivalence is used extensively in the proof of Theorem \ref{T:char}.